Ralph Parr: Post war

+Television appearances and commentary

-In 2001, Parr participated in a meeting with former Soviet pilots who fought in Korea.
-At this meeting, he said:
+In 2001, Parr participated in a meeting with former Soviet pilots who fought in the Korean War, where he said:

 Pilots of both sides respect each other very much.
 There is no hostility between them.

-Parr appeared in "MiG Alley" (2006), during season one, episode one, and "Jet vs. Jet" (2007), season two, episode three, of the History Channel's Dogfights series, which recreated historical air combat campaigns using modern computer graphics.
+Parr appeared in "MiG Alley" in 2006, during season one, episode one, and "Jet vs. Jet" in 2007, season two, episode three, of the History Channel's Dogfights series, which recreated historical air combat campaigns using modern computer graphics.